Stock Trading for Dummies – 15 Things You Need to Know

 How Many Trades Are You Planning on Placing Per Week

-This is strongly discouraged when you are firs starting out, because you want to get data from your trades and we don't to blow up the account early on.
+This is strongly discouraged when you are first starting out, because you want to get data from your trades and we don’t want to blow up the account early on.

 If you are looking to place trades infrequently, meaning less than 3 per week, then a standard account will do.
 This means you are trading with only the cash you have on hand and are not looking to go short.

 Going long means buying a stock with the expectation it appreciates in price and you make a profit.
 However, shorting is selling a stock without ownership and you profit as the stock goes lower.

 To go short, you will need a margin account to borrow stock from your broker to sell the stock short.
 This is called a standard margin account and allows you to trade twice the amount of cash you have on hand.

 So, what will it be, day trading margin (4 times buying power), margin account (2 times buying power), or a standard account (cash only)?